MontrealAI/AGI-Alpha-Node-v0/README.md

   </a>
 </p>

 AGI Alpha Node v0 is the owner-controlled intelligence engine that braids on-chain authority, libp2p runtime governance, and a fully provisioned observability wall.
 Every surface is tuned so the owner can pause, retune, or redirect the platform in a single transaction while the CI wall keeps the repository deployment-ready.
+The node is designed to act as the decisive intelligence substrate for high-stakes orchestration while keeping owner override levers visible, auditable, and safe to trigger.

 ---